Investor Relations

 (1) Risks related to information handling and information systems

-The Group retains vast quantities of data, including personal and patient’s testing information.
-As a result, one important management task is to ensure the security of this information and build a corresponding structure that complies with Japan’s Personal Information Protection Act.
-As part of these efforts, SRL, Inc. acquired PrivacyMark certification in February 2005.
-SRL has also acquired the ISMS and ISO/IEC 27001 certifications for security countermeasures in information systems.
-The Group also utilizes multiple information systems for the execution of business.
-It strives to operate these in a stable manner, and to modify and upgrade aging systems.
-Further, it works to build information systems that help to prevent data leakages and to ensure their operational rules are well-understood so that this purpose can be achieved.
+The Group manages vast amounts of data, including personal information and patient testing data.
+Ensuring the security of this information and establishing a corresponding structure that complies with Japan’s Personal Information Protection Act is a crucial management task.
+In line with these efforts, SRL, Inc. obtained PrivacyMark certification in February 2005.
+Additionally, SRL has acquired the Information Security Management System(ISMS) and ISO/IEC 27001 certifications as security measures for its operation using clinical laboratory testing systems.
+The Group utilizes multiple information systems to support its business operations , striving to operate these systems in a stable manner while proactively updating and upgrading aging systems.
+Efforts are also directed towards building information systems that prevent data leaks and ensure a comprehensive understanding of their operational rules.

-However, information systems can fail to operate normally due to software or hardware problems, human errors, disasters, criminal activities, cyberattacks, infection by computer viruses, or terrorism.
-These failures could result in exposure of personal information, large-scale stoppage of services, wrongful billing, delayed test reports, or loss of data, leading to lost credibility of the Group and its products and services, and furthermore adversely affect the Group’s business performance and financial position.
+However, information systems can experience disruptions in their normal operations due to various factors, including software or hardware problems, human errors, natural disasters, criminal activities, cyberattacks, computer viruses infections, or acts of terrorism.
+These failures may result in exposure of personal information, widespread service disruptions, incorrect billing, delayed test reports, or data loss.
+Such incidents have the potential to harm the Group’s reputation and adversely affect its business performance and financial position.

 (2) Risks related to quality control and quality assurance

-The Group’s quality controls are an extremely important element for maintaining the accuracy of testing results.
-The Group’s primary companies, which provide Lab Testing and its related Services (LTS), participate in surveys by the Japan Medical Association, Japanese Association of Medical Technologists, Japan Registered Clinical Laboratories Association, and other public institutions to ensure thorough quality controls.
-In addition, the Company is focusing on establishing its own internal structure for improving testing quality, including acquiring certification for the service mark of the Japan Health Enterprise Foundation, College of American Pathologists (CAP), Clinical Laboratory Improvement Amendments (CLIA), and ISO 15189.
-The Company strives to prevent mistakes in the LTS business by developing a structure that can quickly identify events and consider their causes and countermeasures.
-Other preventative efforts include improving procedures, implementing automation, and increasing rigor in employee training.
+To ensure the accuracy of testing results, the Group prioritizes quality controls for Lab Testing and its related Services (LTS) business.
+The primary companies responsible for LTS actively participate in surveys conducted by organizations, including the Japan Medical Association, Japanese Association of Medical Technologists, Japan Registered Clinical Laboratories Association, and other public institutions.
+These engagements guarantee comprehensive quality controls.
+Additionally, the Group is committed to establishing an internal structure that enhances testing quality, demonstrated by certifications such as the service mark from the Japan Health Enterprise Foundation, College of American Pathologists (CAP), Clinical Laboratory Improvement Amendments (CLIA), and ISO 15189.
+In the LTS business, the Group swiftly identifies and addresses potential errors through diligent root cause analysis and appropriate countermeasures.
+Further preventative measures include improving procedures, implementing automation, and strengthening employee training protocols to elevate the standards and minimize errors.

-The Group also endeavors to improve the quality of products in the IVD business by developing the internal quality assurance structure.
-Major group companies engaged in the IVD business have acquired certification to ISO 13485, the international standard for quality management systems for medical devices.
+The Group is dedicated to enhancing the quality of its products in the In Vitro Diagnostics (IVD) business through the development of an internal quality assurance structure.
+The major group companies involved in IVD have obtained ISO 13485 certification, an international standard for quality management systems for medical devices.

 (3) Impacts due to the stoppage of or constraints placed on business activities as a result of man-made disasters, infections, etc.